 Fred Bohnenblust, senior vice president at Home State Bank & Trust of McPherson, said he did not think eliminating housing tax deductions would discourage home buyers.

-“Home ownership is such an important thing in our country,” he said.
+Page 2 of 2 - “Home ownership is such an important thing in our country,” he said.
 “Irregardless of the mortgage deduction, people will continue to have that as a dream or goal.
 I know the Realtors association lobby groups may feel otherwise.”

 Dale Anderson, real estate broker with Action Realty of McPherson, said he also did not think the elimination of the mortgage interest tax deduction at the state level would have much effect on the local housing market.
 Deeper effects would be felt if the deduction was eliminated at the federal level, he said.